mmbman/Katagiri/fukanzazengi-annotated.md

 - This line is extensively discussed in [“Fukanzazengi: Dogen's Universal Recommendation for Zazen – Talk 1”](1979-06-09-Fukanzazengi-Talk-1) as “a sort of conclusion of the main subject in *Fukanzazengi*,” and as “[the real] meaning of *shikantaza*.”
 - “Dullness and distraction” are meant to exemplify all kinds of delusions.
 See [“Fukanzazengi: Dogen's Universal Recommendation for Zazen – Talk 3”](https://katagiritranscripts.net/1979-06-11-Fukanzazengi-Talk-3).
 - "Dullness and distraction" are extensively discussed in [“Fukanzazengi: Dogen's Universal Recommendation for Zazen – Talk 3”](https://katagiritranscripts.net/1979-06-11-Fukanzazengi-Talk-3), and also [Talk 5](1979-06-13-Fukanzazengi-Talk-5) and [Talk 6](1979-06-14-Fukanzazengi-Talk-6).
+- This is synonymous with “body and mind of themselves will drop away.”
+See above.

 > When you arise from sitting, move slowly and quietly, calmly and deliberately.
 Do not rise suddenly or abruptly.